 Today, about 3,700 adults and children join us each weekend during one of ten worship services:

-- Sundays has two services at 10:30a at the Bolingbrook campus, one in English & one in Spanish
+- Sundays have two services at 10:30a at the Bolingbrook Campus, one in English & one in Spanish

 Our church isn't a building.
 It's not a place.
 It's a body of believers.